microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 With Azure SQL MI, you deploy it inside an Azure virtual network and a subnet that is dedicated to managed instances.
 This enables you to have a completely secure, private IP address.
 Azure SQL MI provides the ability to connect an on-prem network to a managed instance, connect a managed instance to a linked server or other on-prem data store, and connect a managed instance to other resources.
 You can additionally enable a public endpoint so you can connect to managed instance from the Internet without VPN.
 This access is disabled by default.

-The principle of private endpoints through virtual network isolation is making it's way to Azure SQL DB in something called 'private link' (currently in public preview), and you can learn more [here](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview).
+The principle of private endpoints through virtual network isolation is making its way to Azure SQL DB in something called 'private link' (currently in public preview), and you can learn more [here](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview).

 More information on connectivity for Azure SQL DB can be found [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-connectivity-architecture) and for Azure SQL MI [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-connectivity-architecture).
 There will also be more on this topic in upcoming sections/modules.